seven77BTC/Web3-Practice/Notes/Nodejs/ES6.md

 The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style,

+The async function also means that the function will not affect the processing of other functions.

 avoiding the need to explicitly condigure promise chains.

     function resolveAfter2Seconds() {